 According to Galatians, the jurisdiction of the Torah reached its termination point with the arrival of Jesus – The “seed” of Abraham.

 In responding to claims that Gentiles must be circumcised, Paul appealed first to the common experience of the Spirit received by the Galatians.
 Did they receive the gift in response to a “hearing of faith” or “from the works of the Law?”
 Having begun in the Spirit, why did they now seek “to complete” their faith on the basis of “flesh,” in this case, by submitting to circumcision?

 To pursue a Torah-observant lifestyle is to re-erect the old social barriers – Galatians 3:26-4:7.

 The final paragraph of the third chapter of Galatians is pivotal to Paul’s larger argument, for it stresses the oneness of the people of God established by Jesus.
 In this new order, the old social divisions are inappropriate, especially now that the promised “seed of Abraham” has arrived.
 To now return to the regulations of the Law would erect the old social barriers.

 Continue reading SOCIAL IMPLICATIONS OF THE LAW

-Paul argued for tolerance within the church on food regulations and observing holy days because the “shadows” have found their fulfillment in Jesus – Romans 14:1-12.
+Paul argued for tolerance within the church on food regulations and the observation of holy days – The “shadows” have found their fulfillment in Jesus.

-The law of Moses specified what kinds of food the people of God could eat by distinguishing between that which was ritually “clean” and “unclean,” and the consumption of the latter was forbidden.
-A comprehensive description of the dietary regulations given to Israel is found in the eleventh chapter of the Book of Leviticus.
+The law of Moses specified what foods the people of God could eat by distinguishing between the “clean” and the “unclean,” with the consumption of the latter being forbidden.
+A comprehensive description of the dietary regulations given to Israel is found in the eleventh chapter of the book of Leviticus.